 Writing is Important

 Early on in my software life, I heard someone say “design without documentation is not design.”
 I heard the words, but I did not know what they meant at the time.
 As my skills evolved, I noticed a strange thing whenever I would put pen to paper:

 The act of writing down my ideas causes a change in my understanding of those same ideas.

 When I draw design-ish diagrams, or describe what I am doing in writing, my brain is processing the topic.
 It is rotating the concepts in different ways as it looks for methods of description.
 Over and over again, I have found that the simple act of either writing, drawing, or describing technical systems actually improves my understanding, and in some cases, my own decision making.

-The usual statement that documentation is worthless simply because it is quickly outdated seems to ignore this point.
+The usual statement that documentation is worthless simply because it is quickly outdated seems oblivious to this point.
 Not everyone is a great writer, myself included.
 There are plenty of ways to write, draw, and record that need not be limited by ones writing talent.

 As an aside, I have made the same observation about writing tests before, during, or immediately after coding.
 The code under test will be more decoupled, likely easier to read and understand, and will have a much cleaner interface.
 I think this is part of the reason I like the evolving microservice trend: the scope of a decoupled service is small enough to where one can truly master it, describe it, understand it, evolve it, and so forth.
 It is a very fulfilling feeling when that happens.